 'O most beautiful of creatures, transcendent spirit.
 You long to know where your Beloved is and where you may find your Beloved so as to be united with him.
 The One you love dwells within you.
 You are yourself God's tabernacle, God's secret hiding place.
 Rejoice, exult, for all you could possibly desire, all your heart's longing is so close, so intimate as to be within you; you cannot be without God' (Spiritual Canticle 1.7).
 There is a danger here that we might think that because God is present in the centre of our being we might need to withdraw from the world to be in communion with God.

-We have already seen that God is at the heart of everything that exists.
+God is at the heart of everything that exists.
 We cannot be in communion with God if we are out of touch with our own heart.

 In the same way to the extent that we cut ourselves off from the world we are cutting ourselves off from God.

+Communion with God is expressed in mission: in making space for the Risen Jesus to love others through us.
-In the early years of the third century, Origen writes:

-'Praying without ceasing means uniting prayer with the works that it is our duty to perform and joining appropriate action to our prayer, since virtuous deeds and the fulfilment of what we are commanded to do are included as a part of prayer.
+In the early years of the third century, Origen writes: 'Praying without ceasing means uniting prayer with the works that it is our duty to perform and joining appropriate action to our prayer, since virtuous deeds and the fulfilment of what we are commanded to do are included as a part of prayer.
 If praying without ceasing means anything humanly possible, it can mean only this: that we call the whole life of a holy person a great synthesis of prayer.
 What we normally call prayer is only a small part of praying' (On Prayer 12.2).

-A fourteenth century German Dominican, Meister Eckhart, writes:

-'Many people withdraw from the crowd and wish always to be alone, finding peace in this and in being in church.
+A fourteenth century German Dominican, Meister Eckhart, writes: 'Many people withdraw from the crowd and wish always to be alone, finding peace in this and in being in church.
 Is this the best thing to do?
 No, it isn't ...
 Those for whom things are right truly have God as their companion, and whoever has God truly as a companion is with God in all places, both on the street and among people, as well as in church or in the desert or in a monastic cell.
 No one can hinder the person who possesses God aright.
 Why is this so?
 It is so because such people possess God alone, keeping their gaze fixed upon God and thus all things become God for them.
-Such people bear God in all their deeds and in all the places where they go, and it is God alone who is the author of all their deeds.
-If we keep our eyes fixed on God alone, then truly God must work in us, and nothing, neither the crowd nor any place, can hinder him in this.
-And so nothing will be able to hinder us if we desire and seek God alone, and take pleasure in nothing else' (Talks of Instruction).